 Try to get a guitar teacher.
 Although you can learn on your own, it might help to have someone who can critique you.
 Good teachers will help improve your style and technique.
 You can learn more from people who know what they’re doing already.

 Keep yourself motivated.
 Setting short and long-term goals can be helpful for new guitar students.
 See if you have any friends also wanting to learn; practice with one another.
 If you’ve practiced every day for a week, reward yourself.
 It will not always be an easy process, but it will be satisfying.

-It may seem obvious, but be sure to purchase a guitar if you’re looking to play one.
-If you are always borrowing one, it’ll make it tough to practice often.
+If you decide that you want to start playing, purchase a guitar.
+If you don’t have your own, you won’t be able to practice with any consistency.
 Remember to tune your guitar.
 On a guitar that is not properly tuned, even the right notes will sound wrong.

 Purchase a quality guitar to get started.
 Some music stores rent instruments.
 If you’re not sure that you will stick with playing the guitar, renting may be a good option for you.
 Using the right guitar ensures you’re getting quality sound.

 Remember to build callouses on your fingers when playing guitar.
 They will diminish the finger pain when playing regularly.
 This process takes time; however, more practice equals faster buildup.
 There are even callus-building products out there.

 Learn everything you can about each part of a guitar.
 You’ll need this knowledge to speak the language.
 It’ll help you learn as many course books expect that you’ve got those basics down.
 This will make you a great musician one day.

 Your fingertips will be sore after practice before you build calluses.
 Using a guitar with nylon strings or an electric guitar may be less painful for you.
 Steel-string acoustic guitars are the most painful instruments for beginners.
 Do not use turpentine if you want to avoid pain.